toji/webgpu-gltf-case-study/index.md

 }
 ```

-Easy, right?
-And that ALMOST works with zero other code changes.
-There is one thing that we need to change in our WebGPU setup code.
+And that's it for the shader changes!

+Next, we need to update our setup code to support this change as well.
 You can see that between those two code snippets the binding type changed from `var<uniform>` to `var<storage>`, which means that the buffer we bind to it needs to change it's usage from `GPUBufferUsage.UNIFORM` to `GPUBufferUsage.STORAGE`.

-Now, technically we CAN still use uniform buffers for our instance data.
+Now, technically we _can_ still use uniform buffers for our instance data.
 After all, uniform buffers can contain arrays, and the `instance_index` is just a regular `u32` value.
-The reason we're making the switch to a storage buffer here is that storage buffers allow for what's called "runtime sized arrays".
+The reason we're making the switch to a storage buffer here is that storage buffers allow for what's called ["runtime sized arrays"](https://www.w3.org/TR/WGSL/#runtime-sized).
 That is, an array that doesn't have a specified length in the shader.
 Instead they implicitly let you index into as many elements as the storage buffer binding can contain.

 In contrast, arrays into uniform buffers are required to have a fixed number of elements.
-This can work for instancing if, for instance, you know that you'll never render more than 100 instances of any given mesh at a time, but then you have to create each of your uniform buffers with enough space to define 100 instances worth of data and that's probably wasteful for most apps.
+This can still work for instancing if, for example, you know that you'll never render more than 100 instances of any given mesh at a time, but then you have to create each of your uniform buffers with enough space to define 100 instances worth of data and that's probably wasteful for most apps.

 ### Gathering transforms

-After we make the above changes we still need to do some work to begin handling our transform data differently before we can start actually rendering more than once instance at a time.
+After we make the above changes we still need to do some work to pack our transform data differently before we can render more than once instance at a time.

 To do this, we're going to change up the `setupMeshNodes` function to no longer create bind groups, and instead just start collecting the transforms associated with each primitive.